immanuel-krish11/Personal-assistant-JARVIS-/README.md

 # Personal-assistant-JARVIS-
 Simple assistant made using python as a project based learning.
-The program is built using various libraries for different tasks to perform(like pyttsx, psutil, wikipedia, webbrowser) I made this back in 2020 while i was learning python as a beginner.
+<p>The program is built using various libraries for different tasks to perform(like pyttsx, psutil, wikipedia, webbrowser)
+I made this back in 2020 while i was learning python as a beginner. </p>